doherty100/azuresandbox/README.md

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/what-is-azure-cli?view=azure-cli-latest) is a command line interface for Azure.
 * [Terraform](https://www.terraform.io/intro/index.html#what-is-terraform-) for [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC).

+Miscellaneous quick starts are also provided for other functionality.

 ## Quick start index

 The quick starts feature a modular design and can be deployed as a whole or incrementally depending upon requirements.
 While not comprehensive, the quick starts are intended to accelerate cloud projects using sound architectural best practices including security and operational efficiency.
 Each is listed here in suggested order of deployment.